jstrait/beats/README.markdown

 Current Status
 --------------

 The latest stable version of BEATS is 1.2.1, released on March 6, 2011.
-This is a minor release which includes the following improvments:
+This is a minor release which includes the following improvements:

 * You can use the | character to represent bar lines in a track rhythm.
 This is optional, but often makes longer rhythms easier to read.
 * The "Structure" section of the song header is now called "Flow".
 (You can still use "Structure" for now, but you'll get a warning).